Beyond The Figures

 Our fourth interview was with prof. Tanja van der Lippe, professor of Sociology of Households and Labour Relations.
 Topics adressed in this interview are the importance of sharing knowledge, the position of women in the labor market and women in leadership positions.

-Our last interview was with prof. Sandra Groeneveld, professor of Sociology of Households and Labour Relations.
+Our fifth interview was with prof. Sandra Groeneveld, professor of Sociology of Households and Labour Relations.
 Topics adressed in this interview are social safety in the public sector, leadership and the development of the LNVH toolkit 'Harassment in academia'.